-In this major you’ll explore many different forms of visual and graphic communication and branding, and understand the social contexts and environmental responsibilities of design.
-You’ll learn to develop design solutions which not only inform your audience, but might persuade, provoke, excite or entertain them.
-You’ll focus on your passion, but also learn how to effectively present and communicate your ideas within a highly-competitive industry.
+Explore many different forms of visual and graphic communication and branding, and understand the social contexts and environmental responsibilities of design.
+You’ll learn to develop design solutions, which inform, persuade, provoke, or entertain your audience.
+You’ll focus on your passion, but also learn how to effectively present and communicate your ideas within this evolving industry.

 Interior design and environments

 The power of design to shape and improve the spaces in which we live, work and play is immense.
-In this major you’ll learn to apply principles of sustainability, cost-effectiveness and innovation to the process of designing effective and productive spaces.
-You’ll learn about the history, geography, impact and use of new and traditional materials in various global contexts.
+Learn to apply principles of sustainability, cost-effectiveness and innovation to the process of designing effective and productive spaces.
+You’ll learn about the history, impact and use of new and traditional materials in various global contexts.

 3D and product design

 Can’t wait to get your hands on a 3D printer?
-The equipment and technology you’ll use at Griffith is state-of-the art and this means there are very few limits to what you can create.
-In this major you’ll undertake a range of creative projects and put our technology to the test, using 3D printing, 3D modelling, 3D scanning, laser cutting and CNC routing equipment.
+The equipment and technology you have the chance to use at Griffith is state-of-the art and this means there are very few limits to what you can create.
+Undertake a range of creative projects and put our technology to the test, using 3D printing, 3D modelling, 3D scanning, laser cutting and CNC routing equipment.

 Visualisation and immersive design

 If you can imagine it, you can design it!
-In this major you’ll harness the power of digital software to imagine, design, and construct 3D forms to create immersive experiences in virtual environments.
+Harness the power of digital software to imagine, design, and construct 3D forms to create immersive experiences in in virtual environments.
 This technology is being applied to: